emiliolr/abm/README.md

 9. [Project 2 Outline](project_2_outline.html) - a short summary of my plans for Project 2.
 10. [Data Science Insight 2](DS_insight_2.html) - a quick look at innovations in Twitter geolocation using CNNs.
 11. [Project 2](project_2_writeup.html) - a write up discussing the methods that were applied to produce a synthetic population for Eswatini.
+12. [Data Science Insight 3](DS_insight_3.html) - a whirlwind tour of GANs, several miscellaneous applications, and advances in applications to geospatial analysis.